Asbestos-Related Diseases

 Lung Cancer

 A doctor reviews an X-ray on a screenAsbestos-related lung cancer starts in the lung tissue.
-According to the Mayo Clinic, lung cancer is the leading cause of cancer deaths globally.
+According to Mayo Clinic, lung cancer is the leading cause of cancer deaths globally.
 Someone can develop asbestos lung cancer if asbestos fibers get stuck in the lungs.

 Signs and symptoms of lung cancer may include: